WASdev/sample.zos.provision.wlp/README.md

 # Setup

-1. Download the workflow files to a z/OS system running IBM Cloud Provisioning and Management. (workflows/templates/wlp-provisioning.sh may need to be converted to EBCDIC)
+1. Download the workflow files to a z/OS system running IBM Cloud Provisioning and Management. (workflows/templates/wlp-provisioning.sh may need to be converted to EBCDIC.
+This is due to how this script is executed at runtime.)
 2. Use the Setup_and_Configuration PDF for a list of capabilities and configuration options.
 3. Configure the workflow_variables.properties file.
 3. Create a new template for the Liberty workflows following the instructions in IBM Cloud Provisioning and Management.